DungPham2102/Boat-server-ui/README.md

 4.  **Web Browser (Client)**: The React application running in the user's browser.
     - **Upstream:** Loads the UI, establishes a WebSocket connection, and displays the boat's live position and status.
-    - **Downstream:** Captures user input (e.g., setting a new target, changing mode) and sends these commands to the Laptop Server via WebSocket.
+    - **Downstream:** Captures user input (e.g., setting a new target) and sends these commands to the Laptop Server via WebSocket.

 ---